craftingcity/The-Known-World/Game Notes/Mechanics/Custom Weapon Mechanics.md

 ### En-Route
 ### Pin

-In replacement of a weapon attack, one can attempt to pin a target to an abject using this weapon.
-Make this attempt as if it were a normal weapon attack, your attack bonus versus your target's AC.
+In replacement of a weapon attack, you can attempt to pin a target to an abject using this weapon.
+Make this attempt as if it were a normal weapon attack; your attack bonus versus your target's AC.
 If you hit with this attack, the attack deals no damage and the target becomes restrained for as long as the weapon remains in the target's armor/clothing.

-An effected target can make a contested athletics check as an action on their turn in an attempt to remove the weapon from this pinning position.
+An effected target can make a contested Athletics check versus you as an action on their turn in an attempt to remove the weapon from your pinning position.
+You cannot use this weapon to perform weapon attacks during this time without voluntarily removing the pin.

 ### Charge